Indian Education for All Online Book Club Course

 This course is the equivalent to 30 classroom hours (30 OPI renewal units), which is the equivalent of 2 university credits.
 This is a self-paced course, but do not expect to complete it in one sitting!
 Course participants must be comfortable working independently and be self-motivated to complete all work within the flexible time frame.

-You can register for the course now or any time before November 15, 2020; with course completion by December 15, 2020 for OPI renewal units.
-If you want U of M credits, you can begin the course now and earn credits for Spring semester of 2021.
+You can register for the course now or any time before April 15, 2021; with course completion by May 15, 2021.

 Registration fee: $250

-Credit: 30 OPI Renewal Units offered in the Fall of 2020 or earn 2 Spring 2021 Semester Credits pending* (semester credit is offered through the University of Montana and is an additional fee of $155.
+Credit: 30 OPI Renewal Units or 2 Semester Credits (semester credit is offered through the University of Montana and is an additional fee of $155.
 The course instructor will provide a separate registration form).
 The total cost savings is 40% by going through WMPLC to get university continuing education credits.